 Considering all the factors, switching your home over to clean solar energy is an investment that keeps on giving.
 Here are just a few reasons to love solar:

 - Save on your electricity bill.

-But overall if you’re wondering whether solar panels are worth it for YOU and your individual situation, you’ll have to talk to a Solar Energy Specialist.
-And the right one nonetheless.
+But overall if you’re wondering whether solar panels are worth it for your individual situation, you’ll have to talk to a Solar Energy Specialist.
+And the right one, nonetheless.
 The reason there are so many incidents of solar scams out there is because some companies don’t analyze what’s best for your particular situation.

-But you only are going to know that once you know ALL your options, all the benefits, and have a trained Solar Energy Specialist help you analyze all the information.
+You’re only going if solar is right for you once you know all your options, all the benefits, and have a trained Solar Energy Specialist help you analyze all your information.